 "For his part, Douglass drew inspiration from the Irishman's courage and intelligence, ultimately modeling his own struggle for justice on O'Connell's belief that change could be achieved peacefully through rule of law ... the two men shared a universal desire for freedom - one that cannot be contained by language or culture or even the span of an ocean."

-We are honored to partner with the Frederick Douglass Family Foundation (FDFF) and will continue to develop programming and other initiatives with the Foundation.
+We are honored to partner with the Frederick Douglass Family Initiatives (FDFI) and will continue to develop programming and other initiatives with FDFI.

-- Nettie Washington Douglass and Kenneth B. Morris, Jr., Founders, Frederick Douglass Family Foundation, Georgia and California
+- Nettie Washington Douglass and Kenneth B. Morris, Jr., Founders, Frederick Douglass Family Initiatives, Georgia and California

-- Jimmy Dennihan, T.D., Minister for Arts, Heritage, and the Gaeltacht, Republic of Ireland
+- Jimmy Dennihan, Former Minister for the Diaspora, Republic of Ireland

 - Dr. Bill Rolston, University of Ulster at Jordanstown, Northern Ireland